PaddlePaddle/PaddleRS/docs/data/tools_en.md

 Among them:

-- `image1_path`: File path of the first temporal image.
+- `--image1_path`: File path of the first temporal image.
 This image must contain geospatial information and will be used as the reference image during the registration process.
-- `image2_path`: File path of the second temporal image.
+- `--image2_path`: File path of the second temporal image.
 The geospatial information of this image will not be used.
 This image will be registered to the first temporal image.
-- `image1_bands`: Bands of the first temporal image used for registration, specified as three channels (representing R, G, and B) or a single channel.
+- `--image1_bands`: Bands of the first temporal image used for registration, specified as three channels (representing R, G, and B) or a single channel.
 Default is `[1, 2, 3]`.
-- `image2_bands`: Bands of the second temporal image used for registration, specified as three channels (representing R, G, and B) or a single channel.
+- `--image2_bands`: Bands of the second temporal image used for registration, specified as three channels (representing R, G, and B) or a single channel.
 Default is `[1, 2, 3]`.
-- `save_path`: Output file path of the registered image.
+- `--save_path`: Output file path of the registered image.

 ### split